 However, young children have a keen awareness of and passion for fairness.
 They demand right over wrong, just over unjust.
 And they notice differences without apology or discomfort.

-Racial identity and attitudes begin to develop in children at a young age.
-Two- and three-year-olds become aware of the differences between boys and girls, may begin noticing obvious physical disabilities, become curious about skin color and hair color/texture, and may also be aware of ethnic identity.
-By the time they're five and entering kindergarten, children begin to identify with an ethnic group to which they belong and are able to explore the range of differences within and between racial/ethnic groups.
-In terms of bias, by age three or four, white children in the U.S., Canada, Australia, and Europe show preferences for other white children.
-Further, current research suggests that children as young as three years old, when exposed to prejudice and racism, tend to embrace and accept it even though they might not understand the feelings.
+Racial identity and attitudes begin to develop in children at a young age, and 2- and 3-year-olds become aware of the differences between boys and girls, may begin noticing obvious physical disabilities, become curious about skin color and hair color/texture, and may also be aware of ethnic identity.
+By the time they’re 5 and entering kindergarten, children begin to identify with an ethnic group to which they belong and are able to explore the range of differences within and between racial and ethnic groups.
+In terms of bias, by age 3 or 4, white children in the U.S., Canada, Australia, and Europe show preferences for other white children.
+Further, current research suggests that children as young as 3 years old, when exposed to prejudice and racism, tend to embrace and accept it even though they might not understand the feelings.

 The good news is that bias can be unlearned or reversed if we’re exposed to diversity in a positive way.
 Harnessing young children’s desire for fairness and using it as opening to discuss bias and discrimination is not a hard leap, but one that needs to be made explicitly and with instruction.
 They are also not afraid to comment on observed differences.
 Decades of research indicate that even if parents and adults are not talking about race or other differences, children still notice differences and prejudice.
 If we choose not to teach or talk about it, children’s notions about race and differences will go unchecked and likely become further entrenched in their minds.